davidmontaine/simpleague/README.md

   Run src\db\user.sql first followed by league.sql.
 - To run server in Docker container, run build-run.cmd in project folder or open file to see and run docker commands manually.

   RUN asadmin in Dockerfile enables Glassfish Administration Console to run.
-This is really not necessary (as domain.xml supplied) and can be commented out.
+This is really not necessary as domain.xml supplied (and this prolongs startup time) and can be commented out.

   Database does not yet run in a Docker container therefore its host is set to host.docker.internal.
 - In src\loadtest is simpleague.jmx to run JMeter load tests.